 tdAbletonPackage, pulse the Update Ableton Comps parameter.

-The easiest way to learn the basics of TDAbleton is to dive into the provided demo.
+The easiest way to learn the basics of TDAbleton is to explore the provided demo.
 To get started, run the TDAbletonDemo.toe file in the /Samples/TDAbleton folder (choose Browse Samples from TouchDesigner Help menu).
 In the same folder you'll find the TDADemo Live Set for Ableton Live.
 Inside that folder, open the TDADemo Set.als Ableton Set.
 Press play in Ableton Live and you should immediately see CHOP data moving in the TouchDesigner demo TDAbleton Components.
 If you don't, be sure you have properly set up Ableton Live (see Getting Started).

 The TDA Master Device

 On the Master track of the TDADemo Set, you'll find the TDA Master Max Device.
 This device shows if Live is connected to TouchDesigner and allows you to apply some master settings for your Live Set.
 TouchDesigner does not have a way to access the file name loaded into Live, so the Song ID is provided as a numeric field you can use to identify your song.
-The name of your TDA Master device will be used as a text name that is readable by TouchDesigner.
+The name of your TDA Master device will be used as a text song name that is readable by TouchDesigner.
 The Ableton Port is the network port that will be used by the TouchDesigner remote script to receive messages from TouchDesigner.
 The Max In Port is the network port that will be used by TDA Max devices to receive messages from TouchDesigner.

-Tip: you can easily add a TDA Master device to a Live Set using the Add TDA Master Device pulse parameter on an
+Tip: you can add a TDA Master device to a Live Set using the Add TDA Master Device pulse parameter on an

 abletonSong Component (see below).